rit-igm-web/IGME-340-Shared/exercises/flutter-01-Basics.md

    * Unique color for each container.

     Also make the containers fill the entire width of the column.
-    Run the program, you should see the contents have overflown the bounds, Fix this problem (hint, it's not by shrinking any of the containers).
+    Run the program, you should see the contents have overflown the bounds, Fix this problem (hint, it's not by shrinking any of the containers.
+Internet search for a potential solution with another widget).

 13. Save the work to a new file, `basics04.dart`.